Wondering whether an inheritance affects SSDI benefits? Read on to find out what impact an inheritance could have on SSDI and more.

 As noted, Social Security Disability Insurance is funded based on one’s contributions to worker programs, which means that the aid given by the SSA does not decrease if an individual inherits money.
 Income or additional revenue are not considered when determining the average lifetime earnings, which is the relevant metric for determining a person’s SSDI benefits.

-Only receiving additional worker’s compensation benefits would be evaluated when determining the monthly payments given by the SSDI program.
+Only limited items like receiving additional worker’s compensation benefits would be evaluated when determining the monthly payments given by the SSDI program.

 Thus, receiving an inheritance does not impact your eligibility for SSDI or your benefits under that program.